 ● 1.
 Is ethanol harmful to my chainsaw?

-Yes, ethanol is very harmful to the engine of your chainsaw.
-Ethanol will dissolve the gum deposit and varnish deposit that had previously settled down in your engine.
+Yes, ethanol is very detrimental to the engine of your chainsaw.
+Ethanol will dissolve the gum and varnish deposits in your engine.
 This thick mixture will clog the small fittings and filters inside your chainsaw.

 ● 2.
 Why does a chainsaw flood?